skggm/skggm/_pages/skggm-writeup.md

 model.fit(X)            # X is data matrix of shape (n_samples, n_features)
 {% endhighlight %}

+In addition to covariance and precision estimates, this class returns the best penalty in `model.lam_` and the penalty grid `model.cv_lams_` as well as the cross-validation scores for each penalty `model.grid_scores`.

 //`QuicGraphLassoCV` finds a good model

 An example ... is shown in...